HomeSeer/Plugin-SDK/.github/ISSUE_TEMPLATE/support-inquiry.md

 ---
-name: Bug report
+name: Support Inquiry
-about: Report a problem or inconsistency in expected behavior
+about: A request for support either because you need help with something or are encountering an issue
 title: ''
-labels: further investigation needed
+labels: Feedback, Support Inquiry
 assignees: ''

 ---